GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 ---Things to Add Later---

+Upon generation, EVERY english word will be assigned a randomly generated word, it is from these arrays that the words throughout the document will be pulled from this will also allow me to generate the dictionary at the end.
+Perhaps I should remove users choice to generate an amount of words and their meanings?

 at the bottom, generate a block of text when all parts of speech have been given.
 There will be several templates, chosen at random (there will be a button to cycle through different templates without changing the rest of the page). e.g